Expertium/expertium.github.io/TSP_NN_worst.md

 ...right?

 Well, after spending 2 hours doing a bunch of stuff with circle intersections in Photoshop, I gave up and asked Claude 4 Sonnet to implement some code to do it for me.
-As it turns out, it's actually impossible to construct an example with the specific distances mentioend in that comment.
+As it turns out, it's actually impossible to construct an example with the specific distances mentioned in that comment.

 Here are the coordinates that I ended up with: